06 June 2022

 2. ...to introduce the sound of America

 The piano was the instrument of choice for young people to learn during the Victorian period.
-Most well to do homes had a piano and the ability to play a musical instrument well showed accomplishment, but also helped to attract members of the opposite sex during courtships.
+Most well-to-do homes had a piano and the ability to play a musical instrument well showed accomplishment, but also helped to attract members of the opposite sex during courtships.
 However, with influence from the States beginning to rear its head in music from the period, the banjo became an unlikely replacement for the piano in terms of learning an instrument.
 It was particularly popular with girls and its portability lent itself to calling on friends and relatives for impromptu performances.
-This delicate 1/12th scale banjo from Switzerland has peg, fret and string detailing, a wooden bridge and just like a life-size banjo it features the characteristic metal brackets around the head.
+This delicate 1/12th scale banjo from Switzerland by Heidi Ott Dolls & Miniatures has peg, fret and string detailing, a wooden bridge and just like a life-size banjo it features the characteristic metal brackets around the head.
 As an extra design feature it also has polished two-tone woodwork.

 3. ...to reform The Beatles

 Miniature guitar by Rock Guitar Miniatures